Benefits Of External Flash

 Also sometimes the subject might move to cause ghost-like images instead.
 There is where external flash plays its part.
 An external flash will properly illuminate your subject you can also soften your light with many angles without flattening your subject.

 Using flash indoors is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from the sun direction then you need a fill flash just to add an extra burst of light.

 Some Benefits of External flash over built-in flash are.

 1. Its direction can be changed.

-The built-in flash can only illuminate the subject from one side – front direction, but the external flash will give you a lot of flexibility, it can be used at any angle.
+The built-in flash can only illuminate the subject from one side – the front direction, but the external flash will give you a lot of flexibility, it can be used at any angle.

-You can bounce flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
-So photographers use an external flash and also bounce the flashlight to create a soft and dense light.
+You can bounce a flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
+So photographers use an external flash and also bounce the flashlight to create soft and dense light.

 2. The light source is bigger.